hanfak/topics-to-learn/languages/java/intermediate/null.md

     - You have to always be careful when changing function’s implementation not to throw away something that might handle nulls for its users.
 Otherwise, you have to search through the whole source code to check if null is being passed anywhere.
   -  make sure things are safe from the outside
     - you can give up on the rule when dealing with private methods
+	- If you need a T, ask for it; if you can get by without one, then don’t ask for it.
+For an operation that can have an optional parameter, create two methods: one with the parameter and one without
 - Validate Public API Arguments
   - when you’re exposing a public API, you have no control over its users and what they pass to your functions.
   - always check the arguments being passed to your public APIs for correctness